dansvel/sveltekit-tailwindcss-template/README.md

-# just my sveltekit tailwindcss boilerplate for my project
+# my sveltekit tailwindcss boilerplate for my project (without typescript)

 I might add some feature in far future, but for now this is enough for my project